-Free use of assets (other than accommodation, company cars or vans)
+Free use of assets (other than accommodation, employer-provided cars or vans)

-You might choose to provide your employee with free use of your assets, other than accommodation, company cars or vans.
-This is a taxable benefit and they will be chargeable under the Pay As You Earn (PAYE) system on that benefit to:
+You might choose to provide your employee with free use of your assets for their private use.
+This is a taxable benefit which will be chargeable under the Pay As You Earn (PAYE) system to:

 ‘Free use’ means that you allow your employee use the asset without giving them ownership of it.